Nissan Juke SUV

 At a glance

 "You can’t mistake a Nissan Juke for anything else.
 Its distinctive styling is unlike anything on the road, but it's a shame that those funky looks aren't matched by a more enjoyable driving experience."

 The Nissan Juke isn't just revolutionary in the way it looks – it also kicked off a whole new class of supermini-SUV models.

 It's a pretty simple formula: take a small car, raise it up, give it chunky looks and watch the sales rack up.
-Despite looking like off-roaders, the majority of these cars are front-wheel drive only and they don’t really have any off-road ability.
+Despite looking like off-roaders, the majority of these cars are front-wheel-drive only and don't really have any off-road ability.

 Even though it was first – and as such is one of the oldest models of its type – the Juke is still among the best, although we prefer the Peugeot 2008 by the smallest of margins.

 The Juke's funky exterior styling continues inside, where you'll find a centre console between the seats that's been styled to look like a motorcycle fuel tank.
 But for all the promise of space, it's more cramped than its rivals.
 And despite the boot being enlarged in 2014, it's still smaller than we'd hope.

 The Juke's engine range consists of 1.2 and 1.6-litre petrol engines (the latter either with or without a turbocharger) and a 1.5-litre diesel.
 The turbocharged 1.6-litre petrol is the only one available with four-wheel drive, but it's considered more of a performance-enhancing addition than an off-roading one.

 If you want petrol, we'd recommend the 1.2-litre turbo – it's powerful, smooth and ideally suited to the Juke's playful character.
 The 1.5-litre diesel is appealing for its performance and fuel economy, but it's a little bit rattly and noisy when you accelerate.